Nergal (musician): Legal issues

 crime of "offending religious feelings" even though he did not act with the "direct intention" of doing so.
 The case was returned to a lower court which found him guilty of "intentionally insulting the Holy Bible."

-He was sued in 2019 again under the "offending religious feelings" doctrine after displaying a crucified penis statuette in an Instagram video; he was acquitted in 2025.
+He was sued in 2018 again under the "offending religious feelings" doctrine after displaying a crucified penis statuette in an Instagram video; he was acquitted in 2025.

 In 2019, he caused controversy after posting photos of a t-shirt emblazoned with the message “Black metal against Antifa.
 Kill them.
 Show no mercy.
 Fuck Antifa!”.

 Personal life

 From mid-2009 through early 2011, he was in a highly publicized relationship with Dorota Rabczewska, a Polish pop singer professionally known as Doda.
 On 17 March 2011, News.pl reported the couple had called off the engagement and broken up.

 In 2012, Darski legally changed his middle name to 'Nergal'.

 Since 2014, Nergal has been the co-owner of three barbershops in Poland—two in Warsaw and one in his hometown, Gdańsk.
 In 2015, he opened a nightclub in Sopot named Libation.

 He has expressed support for the abortion-rights movement and for Ukraine during the Russian invasion of Ukraine.

+Darski is a Satanist.
+Despite this he has stated that he celebrates Christmas.
+He said: "In the first place, you know, the fact that Christians stole those celebrations from Pagans [and] just put a different emblem, different sticker on it, and just adjusted some elements – it doesn’t gonna stop me from enjoying the fact that I can just chill and do nothing and relax with my family, because that's what Xmas is really all about."